javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 Lucas *le* compra una sandía
 </pre>

-## Exercises: Replace the indirect object in the following sentences with the appropriate pronoun
+## Exercises: Replace the indirect object with the appropriate pronoun

 > Tomorrow I'll give the money to Eduardo / Mañana entregaré el dinero a Eduardo